Understanding Contrastive Learning Through the Lens of Margins: Experimental Results

 \subsection{Implementation details}

 For four datasets (CIFAR-10, CIFAR-100, STL-10, TinyImageNet), we used a modified ResNet-18~\cite{ResNet} as proposed by \citet{ReSSL}.
 We basically followed the experimental settings from ReSSL~\cite{ReSSL}.
-To compare with the baselines, we pretrain networks for 200 epochs and tune only a linear layer on top of the frozen pretrained backbone model for 100 epochs (linear probing).
+To compare with the baselines, we pretrained networks for 200 epochs and tuned only a linear layer on top of the frozen pretrained backbone model for 100 epochs (linear probing).
 Keep in mind that our intention is to examine the three effects on SSL methods rather than to compare the performance of different SSL methods.
 Therefore, we fixed the training hyper-parameters across different SSL methods.

-To evaluate on ImageNet, we utilized ResNet-50~\cite{ResNet} as the backbone model, following other SSL literature~\cite{MoCo,SimCLR,BYOL}.
+For ImageNet, we used ResNet-50~\cite{ResNet} as the backbone model, following other SSL literature~\cite{MoCo,SimCLR,BYOL}.
 We pretrained for 100 epochs and fine-tuned a linear layer for 90 epochs, consistent with previous works~\cite{MoCov3,SimCLR}.
 We did not alter any hyperparameters of the baselines, except for newly introduced hyperparameters ($s$ and $c$).
-Please refer to the supplementary for more detailed experimental settings due to page limits.
+Please refer to the appendix for more detailed experimental settings due to page limits.